fzerocentral/fzerocentral/rules/all.md

 1. Any players who do not adhere to the following rules are subject to having their times removed from the ladders.

 1. Joint accounts are not allowed.
-Submit times only achieved by yourself.
+Submit times only achieved by yourself in the single-player modes.
 This is an individual competition; it's not meant for teams.

 1. Multiple accounts for the same player are not allowed.
 If you need help accessing your old account, the site admin can assist you.